tleTerror/InstantCharcha/README.md

 - Private messaging: The system supports private messaging between users, allowing for one-on-one conversations.
 - Online user indicator: The system displays an indicator at top of user to indicate online status.
 - Ping Sound: The system makes a ping sound whenever a user send/recieves message.
+- Search Facility: Users can search for existing accounts in chat-app.

 ## Technologies Used